Nitrate in well water

 How can I get my well water tested?

-Laboratories can report nitrate levels in two different ways: mg /L nitrate, or mg /L nitrate-nitrogen.
+Laboratories can report nitrate levels in 2 different ways: mg /L nitrate, or mg /L nitrate-nitrogen.
 If your results are higher than the recommended guideline levels, or you’re unsure how to read the results, please contact your local health authority.

 What if my water is high in nitrate?